Alanthink/blog/_posts/2018-03-27-generate_new_posts_by_shell_scripts.md

 The scripts are modified from [@AamnahAkram](https://gist.github.com/aamnah/f89fca7906f66f6f6a12).
 For more related materials, you are suggested to visit the link.

-For the scripts provided here, I improved two positions.
+For the scripts provided here, I improved three positions.
 First, you can now create a new post using `./command.sh create a new post`.
 You don't need to explicitly specify a space using `./command.sh create\ a\ new\ post`.
-Second, I removed leading blank lines caused by `echo`.
+Second, I uppercased the first letter of the title which is traditional.
+Third, I removed leading blank lines caused by `echo`.

 For some parts of the scripts, you need to customize by yourself.